charlieschwabacher/gestalt/README.md

 Gestalt
 =======

-Gestalt is a library that lets you use the GraphQL schema language and a small set of directives to define a GraphQL schema, database schema, and API server in only a few minutes.
+Gestalt is a library that allows you to use the GraphQL schema language and a small set of directives to define a GraphQL schema, database schema, and API server with only a few lines of code.

 GraphQL Schema Language